 - 8. Add batter by using the small ice cream scoop or a tablespoon, in the center of each indentation about 3/4 way.
 Spread it to the edge.

 - 10. Bake for about 9 minutes or until the cakes just feel set.
-While the madeleines are baking, melt the white chocolate in a double broiler on medium heat to melt the chocolate.
-Keep it warm in the double broiler.
+While the madeleines are baking, melt the white chocolate and coconut oil in a double broiler on medium heat to melt the chocolate.
+Keep it warm in the double broiler and stir to combine, and ensure it is smooth.